 The Camper Care team really includes everyone on staff, though there are specific individuals that lead the way, including…

-- Michele, Community Wellness Coach (mental health specialist)
+- Jennifer, Community Wellness Coach (mental health specialist)

 - Courtney, Certified Athletic Trainer